eucVeteran/java_seminar_project/README.md

      > The same goes for the 'id' attribute with a unique value.
 8. Modify the `Board` class:
-   - Add the `findCoordinatesOfPieceById` method, which takes the `id` of type long as an input parameter and returns the piece with the same id from the board.
+   - Add the `findCoordinatesOfPieceById` method, which takes the `id` of type long as an input parameter and returns the position of a piece with the same id from the board.
 If there is no piece of this ID on the board, then the method returns `null`.
 9. Edit the executable `Main` class:
    - Delete the current code in the main method.